You are here

-Property Types: Timber Land, Vacant Land, Farms, Ranches for Sale, Waterfront, Homes, Cabin, Recreational
+Property Types: Timber Land, Vacant Land, Farms, Ranches for Sale, Waterfront, Recreational

 Activities & Amenities

-This legacy ranch, located in Keya Paha County near Bassett Nebraska, consists of 7554 deeded acres of hard grass canyon pastures, hay meadows, and 4.5 miles of the historic Niobrara River.
+This legacy ranch, located in Keya Paha County near Bassett Nebraska, consists of 4390 +/- deeded acres of hard grass canyon pastures, hay meadows, and nearly 4 miles of historic Niobrara River frontage.
 This portion of the river has been designated as the "Niobrara Scenic River" by the U.S. Fish and Wildlife Service and National Park Service.

 Ranching - The Arrowsmith Ranch is well balanced with summer rangeland and excellent hay production.
-With 2000 + acres of sub-irrigated hay meadow and second bench ground.
-The canyon pastures will carry 350 cow/calf pairs during summer grazing.
+With 1500 acres of sub-irrigated hay meadow and second bench ground.
+The canyon pastures will carry 240 cow/calf pairs during summer grazing.
 Adequate fall and winter grazing can be found on the after growth of the hay meadows.
 With live springs and creeks for livestock water there is no need to break ice in the winter.
 Excellent protection makes this ranch ideal for wintering and calving cows.
-A calving barn is situated on the hay meadow and cattle handling corrals and equipment are located at the building site.
+A calving barn is situated on the hay meadow.

 Hunting - This ranch truly has some of the best big game hunting ever to be found in the state of Nebraska.
 It supports a local elk herd of nearly 100 animals.
 400 class bulls are not uncommon.
 The whitetail deer hunting is world class, with trophies ranging from 170 to 200 inches taken yearly.
 Mule deer and turkeys can be found on the ranch in increasing numbers.